dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/BackupSchema.md

 schemaName
 {: .paramName}

-The name of the table's schema.
-{: .paramDefnFirst}

-tableName
-{: .paramName}

-The name of the table that you are backing up.
+The name of the schema you want to back up.
 {: .paramDefnFirst}

 directory